 Nigerian-American director Adamma Ebo’s Honk for Jesus, Save Your Soul, will also premiere at Sundance.
 Ebo worked on the film as a Screenwriters Fellow at the Sundance Institute in 2019.
 Co-produced by Daniel Kaluuya and Ebo’s twin sister, Adanne, the film stars Regina Hall as the first lady of a Southern Baptist megachurch who attempts to help her pastor husband, played by Sterling K. Brown, rebuild their congregation.

 In the Short Film program, Nigerian filmmaker Olive Nwosu will share Egúngún (Masquerade) which she also wrote, and it tells the story of a young woman, in search of healing, who returns home to her birthplace, Lagos.
-Malian director Moïse Togo brings his non-fiction short film about albinism, titled $75,000, to Sundance, while multidisciplinary South African artist Elijah Ndoumbe will debut Prayers for Sweet Waters, a short film about the worlds of three transgender sex workers living in Cape Town during the COVID-19 pandemic.
+Malian director Moïse Togo brings his non-fiction short film about albinism, titled $75,000, to Sundance, while multidisciplinary artist Elijah Ndoumbe will debut the South African short, Prayers for Sweet Waters, about theworlds of three transgender sex workers living in Cape Town during the COVID-19 pandemic.